 At an early age Muraging is given over to the Parramatta Native School by her Darug father.
 From here she embarks on a journey of discovery and a search for a safe place to make her home.
 She runs away with a tribal warrior, Boothurri, who she loses in the frontier war.
 Muraging is constantly on the move and living in the margins between her traditional people and the colonists, who are intent upon Christianising, assimilating and incarcerating her countrymen.

 Benevolence is a story told from the perspective of Darug woman, Muraging (Mary James), born around 1813.
 Mary’s was one of the earliest Darug generations to experience the impact of British colonisation.
 The novel spans the years 1816–1835 and is set around the Hawkesbury River area, the home of the Darug people, Parramatta and Sydney.
 A work of historical fiction, the author interweaves historical events and characters and she shatters stereotypes and puts a human face to this Aboriginal perspective.

-The novel will be available soon from
+The novel is available from

 magabala books.
 Booktopia and all good bookstores.
 Soon to be published by Harper Via in USA and UK 2022.

 The novel will be published by Harper Via (Harper Collins) in July 2022 for USA and UK.